sequelize/sequelize/docs/docs/models.md

 })
 ```

-The comment option can also be used on a table&comma; see [model configuration][0]
+The comment option can also be used on a table, see [model configuration][0]

 ## Data types

-Sequelize currently supports the following datatypes&colon;
+Sequelize currently supports the following datatypes:

 ```js
 Sequelize.STRING                      // VARCHAR(255)